sahil9510/arogya-locker/README.md

 [![Product Name Screen Shot][product-screenshot]](https://arogya-locker.vercel.app/)

-Arogya locker provides identity Management for various stakeholders via ABHA Number (Ayushman Bharat Health Account).
-Arogya Locker digitizes the process of health record and reports management by storing them on blockchain using IPFS.
-These records could be patients personal health documents, reports and prescriptions.
+Arogya locker digitizes the process of health record and reports management by storing them on blockchain using IPFS.
+These records could be patients personal health docs, reports and prescriptions.
-We have used IPFS for file storage that eliminates data redundancy by storing only 1 copy of identical resources which also saves storage.
+We have used IPFS(Inter Planetary File System) for file storage that eliminates data redundancy by storing only one copy of identical resources which also saves storage.
-IPFS also ensures authenticity and uniqueness by creating a CID for each resource that serves as a digital fingerprint.
+IPFS also ensures authenticity and and uniqueness by creating a CID for each resource that serves as a digital fingerprint.
-There are four types of users : patient, doctor, hospital, diagnostic and each has a separate interface.
+There are four types of users :
-Arogya Locker enables a two way communication mechanism for doctor and patient while file sharing is done by a secure access providing system.
-Files can be shared as images or pdfs.
-A search functionality enables easy navigation between various documents.

-Entities:
 * Patient
 * Doctor
 * Hospital
 * Diagnostics

-Arogya locker provides identity management. for various stakeholders via Abha (ayushman bharat health acc) id AL digitizes the process of health record and reports management by storing them on blockchain using ipfs.these records could be patients personal health docs, reports and prescriptions
-We have used ipfs for file storage that eliminates data redundancy by storing only 1 copy of identical resources which also saves storage.
-Ipfs also ensures authenticity and and uniqueness by creating a CID for each resource that serves as a digital fingerprint.
-There are four types of users : patient, doc, hos, diagnostic and each has a separate interface.
+Each has a separate interface.

-AL enables a 2 way communication mech for dr and patient while file sharing is done by a secure access providing system.
-Files can be shared as imgs or pdfs.
+Arogya Locker enables a two way communication mechanism for doctor and patient while file sharing is done by a secure access providing system.
+Files can be shared as images or pdfs.
-A search functionality enables easy navigation b/w various documents Let us understand the architecture, working and various features provided by Arogya locker with the hrlp of an example:
-* We have leveraged blockchain’s promising features like security and efficiency and integrated it with health stack to create a health record management system, Arogya Locker.
-* It digitizes the process of health record and reports management by storing them on blockchain using ipfs.
-* These records are highly secure because of the nature of blockchain.
-They are only accessible by the owner or to whom access is provided.
+Therefore records are highly secure and have authorised access.
+They are only accessible by the owner or to whom access is granted.
-* We provide a two way mechanism in which not only the health facilities send files to a patient, but a patient can also contact a doctor.
-* No familiarity with blockchain required
+A search functionality enables easy navigation between various documents.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>